aryaanand055/ACC-BCC-Simulation/readme.md

 - `city.py`: Contains the `City` class, which manages the simulation, including cars, roads, and the main logic for updating vehicle states.
 - `control_window.py`: The main GUI controller.
 Handles user input, simulation parameters, and starts/stops the simulation.
 - `transportation_painter.py`: Handles visualization of the simulation using Tkinter.
-- `data.csv`: Optional.
+- `data(1,2).csv`: Optional.
 Used for custom velocity profiles.

 ## How It Works
 - The simulation creates a number of cars on a circular road.
-- Each car's acceleration is determined by the selected car-following model (ACC or BCC).
+- Each car's acceleration is determined by the selected car-following model.
 - The simulation updates car positions, velocities, and handles collisions at each time step.
 - The GUI allows you to set parameters such as the number of cars, control gains (`kd`, `kv`, `kc`), desired velocity, minimum distance (`min_dis`), minimum gap for collision (`min_gap`), and more.
-- The simulation is visualized in real time, showing car positions and velocities.
+- The simulation is visualized in real time, showing car positions, velocities and the cuurent modal under which it is running.

 ## How to Run
 1. **Requirements**: Python 3.x.
 No external libraries are required beyond Tkinter (included with standard Python).